Capital Punishment at the Federal Level

 Two years later, in response to the Oklahoma City bombing of a federal building, President Clinton signed the Anti-Terrorism and Effective Death Penalty Act of 1996.
 The Act, which affects both state and federal prisoners, restricts review in federal courts by establishing stricter filing deadlines, limiting the opportunity for evidentiary hearings, and ordinarily allowing only a single habeas corpus filing in federal court.

-Proponents of the death penalty argue that this streamlining will speed up the death penalty process and significantly reduce its cost.
-Others fear that quicker, more limited federal review may increase the risk of executing innocent defendants.
+Proponents of the death penalty argued that this streamlining would speed up the death penalty process and significantly reduce its cost.
+Others feared that quicker, more limited federal review may increase the risk of executing innocent defendants.
+Despite these concerns, only three federal prisoners were executed over the course of two decades.

 Death Penalty Throughout the Individual States

 Although the Supreme Court has upheld the constitutionality of the death penalty, there have been more recent efforts to restrict its use at the state and federal levels.
-For example, the Supreme Court in 2002 prohibited the death penalty for mentally challenged criminals and in 2008 ruled that it could not be used in state cases wherein the defendant did not commit murder.
+For example, the Supreme Court in 2002 prohibited the death penalty for mentally challenged criminals.
+More recently, the constitutionality of the federal death penalty was challenged and upheld in a 2019 Michigan case.

-If you have a loved one being investigated or charged with any crime, the case may feel like a capital case to you until it's resolved amicably.
-But if you've been specifically charged with a capital offense, you'll want an experienced attorney immediately.
+If you have a loved one being investigated or charged with any crime, the case may feel like a capital case to you until it is resolved.
+But if they have been specifically charged with a capital offense, you'll want an experienced attorney immediately.
 Fortunately, you can contact a skilled criminal defense attorney near you who can help fight the charges and craft the best defense for your particular situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help